How Long Does It Take To Wear In My New Shoes?Updated 5 days ago

 Nylon Upper

-Similar to canvas, nylon is a woven material so may take some wearing in to soften.
+Similar to canvas, nylon is a woven material, so it may take some wearing in to soften.
 Many of our nylon styles are lined with PU to simulate the softness of leather against your feet.